guest271314/NativeTransferableStreams/README.md

 # NativeTransferableStreams
-Execute arbitrary native applications and shell scripts.
-Browser (STDIN) &lt;=> local server (STDOUT).
+Execute arbitrary native applications and shell scripts from (STDIN) and stream (STDOUT) to the browser at any origin.
 Bring your own specification.

 [Explainer](https://github.com/guest271314/NativeTransferableStreams/blob/main/Explainer.md)